DIY Dad Gifts Under $100: Tools They’ll Actually Use

 Consumables That Matter (Sandpaper, anchors, glue)

 DIY runs on refills.
-A curated top-ups kit—assorted sandpaper grits, decent wall plugs, quality PVA/CA glue—saves weekend projects.
-Stash it in a clear box that kids label together.
-Bunnings
+A curated top-ups kit—assorted sandpaper grits, decent wall plugs, and quality PVA/CA glue—saves weekend projects.
+Stash it in a clear box that kids can label together.

 Tool-Store eGift Card (Under $100, instant)

 When in doubt, let Dad choose.
-Aussie hardware chains offer instant e-gift cards with long expiry (typically 3 years), ideal for a morning-of Christmas save.
-Bunnings
+Aussie hardware chains offer instant e-gift cards with long expiry (typically 3 years).
+This is ideal for a last-minute Christmas gift.

 Comments